Our Community

 At Wild Ingleborough we are working with local people to develop plans and explore opportunities for Wild Ingleborough.
 Below are some of the projects we have run.
 We also run public events throughout the year, and have regular volunteering opportunities.
 If you are interested in coming to an event or volunteering, see how you can get involved.

-Experience Wild Ingleborough *Deadline extended*
+Experience Wild Ingleborough guidance 2024

 Our Ingleborough